 All the animals of the jungle looked to the snake to see what he would say next.

 But Hiss said nothing.
-He just made a sour face as though swallowing some of his own bitter venom, hissed once and slid off into the undergrowth.
+He just made a sour face as though swallowing his own bitter venom, hissed once and slid off into the undergrowth.
 The matter was never raised again.